 Stephan has about 25 years pharmacological R&D experience.
 Previously he was assistant professor and Principle Investigator Pharmacology at the Academic Medical Center in Amsterdam, working on the pharmacology and pathophysiology of sphingolipids.
 He was involved in biochemical pharmacology and translational research in a variety of therapeutic areas (cardiovascular, CNS, metabolic and urology).
 He has published more than 60 scientific papers in peer reviewed scientific journals.
 From 2014-2019 he was professor of Life Sciences at Fontys University of Applied Sciences, Eindhoven The Netherlands.

-In the past eight years Stephan was involved in drug development within biotech industry.
+In the past ten years Stephan was involved in drug development within biotech industry.
 He is currently also Chief Scientific Officer at Okklo Life Sciences and Director Business Development at Brightlands Maastricht Health Campus (Maastricht University, the Netherlands).

 Michel Briejer is a managing partner at Thuja Capital which he joined early 2008.
 Prior to that, he held senior management positions both in the international pharmaceutical industry (e.g. Janssen Pharmaceutica (Belgium), Yamanouchi (currently Astellas Pharma)) as well as in the biotech industry (Crucell).
 Michel holds an MSc degree in Pharmacy (Utrecht University) and a PhD in Pharmacology (Wageningen University), as well as a post-doctoral degree in Pharmaceutical Medicine (Dip.Phar.Med., European Center for Pharmaceutical Sciences, Basle).